As Trump era ends, massive new Asian trade deal leaves U.S. on the sidelines

 But the new deal has been toasted by several Asian leaders, none more than Chinese Premier Li Keqiang, who praised the signing as “victory for multilateralism and free trade” and “a ray of light and hope amid the clouds.”

 Across Asia, reactions were more mixed.
-In Japan, where industries from cars to sake would likely see tariffs slashed, the Keidanren business alliance cheered while security analysts fretted about the implications of Beijing’s growing regional clout and the absence of the United States or India — counterweights to China.
+In Japan, where industries from cars to sake would probably see tariffs slashed, the Keidanren business alliance cheered while security analysts fretted about the implications of Beijing’s growing regional clout and the absence of the United States or India — counterweights to China.

 “It is feared that the departure by India and leniency in terms of rules could create problems in the future,” the Nikkei newspaper wrote in an editorial.
 “We hope to see continued efforts in order to develop RCEP further, including the expansion of the membership and the deepening of the pact.”